-- A unique diploma that combines Psychology, Social Work, Management & Social Innovation to prepare you for fulfilling careers in the growing care economy
+- A unique diploma that combines Psychology, Social Work & Social Innovation to prepare you for fulfilling careers in the growing care economy

 - Be equipped with industry-relevant skills such as research, facilitation and project management

-- Make a real impact in the community by co-creating innovative solutions for social causes with industry partners like MSF, Fei Yue and Deloitte
+- Make a real impact in the community by co-creating innovative solutions for social causes with industry partners like Deloitte, Metropolitan YMCA and Ministry of Social & Family Development

 Keen to find out more about CDT?
 Watch this video to find out!

 CDT Social Hackathon